 So, make your content as simple as possible for the best chance at netting a featured snippet.
 For relevant content to be extracted, it’s a good idea to state what the content on the page is about in a way that is understandable.
 This especially goes for technical content that can sometimes be difficult to grasp.
 Turning a piece of content from a detailed review of a work process that contains all the right information into a ‘Top 5 process best practice’ article is a good example.
 By using a list format to simplify your content, you are making the content more snippet-optimal.

-4. Some quick tips for optimising your current content
+4. Optimise your current content

 - Rename your blog titles to include words like ‘how to’